TomNisbet/Simple8085/README.md

 * 8085 _SOD_ to an LED and resistor to _GND_
 * EEPROM _CE_ to _GND_  (this maps the ROM base address at both 0000 and 8000)

-Burn the [LED test program](code/led1.asm) into the EEPROM at starting address 0.
+Burn the [ROM LED test program](code/test1-rom-led.asm) into the EEPROM at starting address 0.
 Note that this program starts with a _JMP_ instruction to clear the reset flip-flop.
 This isn't needed, but means that the program will also work if the final address decoding hardware is installed.

 ### Step 3: Serial Communications
 The next test, with the same hardware, was to wire in the FTDI chip to the SOD and bit-bang a character out as async serial data.
-The [Serial test program](code/sertest.asm) writes a continuous stream of the 'T' character to the serial port.
+The [ROM serial test program](code/test2-rom-serial.asm) writes a continuous stream of the 'T' character to the serial port.

+* remove the LED from SOD
+* connect an FTDI interface to SID and SOD as shownin the final schematic

 Note that this program uses timing loops that are dependent on the frequency of the clock crystal.
 A different crystal would require different delay loop values.
+The connected termnal should be set for 9600bps.

 ### Step 4: RAM
 The next test was to wire in the RAM chip and modify the test program to write some characters to RAM and read them back before outputting them as serial data.